James Palmer-Tomkinson (cricketer)

-James Edward Palmer-Tomkinson born James Edward Tomkinson (2 December 1879 – 14 November 1961) was an English first-class cricketer.
+James Edward Palmer-Tomkinson born James Edward Tomkinson (2 December 1879 – 14 November 1961) was a first-class cricketer and was regarded as Britain's leading squash player in the 1910s and 1920s.

+Biography

 The son of the politician and landowner James Tomkinson, Palmer-Tomkinson was born at Willington Hall in Willington in December 1879.
 He was educated at Eton College, before going up to the University of Oxford.
 He later toured British India with the Oxford University Authentics in 1902–03, making three first-class appearances on the tour against Bombay, the Parsees and the Gentlemen of England.
 He scored 99 in his three first-class matches, with a high score of 41.
 He married Marion Lindsay Smith in 1912, and the couple had four children, including the Olympic skier James Algernon Palmer-Tomkinson.

+Tomkinson won the British Amateur Squash Championships in December 1926 shortly after his 47th birthday.

-He died in November 1961 at Inkpen, Berkshire.
+His son James died from a skiing accident in 1952 and he died himself in November 1961 at Inkpen, Berkshire.